tnahs/readstor/book/src/01-templates/02-05-template-names.md

 > structure: flat
 > context: book # <- Here!
 > extension: md
-> name-templates:
+> names:
 >   book: "{{ book.author }} - {{ book.title }}"
 >   annotation: "{{ annotation.metadata.slugs.created }}-{{ book.slugs.title }}"
 > ```
 >
 > ReadStor will generate a single file for each book and name them using the
-> rendered result of `name-templates.book`.
+> rendered result of `names.book`.
 The resulting output would be:
 >
 > ```plaintext
 > [output-directory]